 You know the thing.

-Biden brain freeze is made taking premium hard working American tears caused by massive inflation and international desecration of our country.
+Biden brain freeze is made taking premium hard-working American tears caused by massive inflation and international desecration of our country.

 Made in China.

-Biden brain freeze is now at Owensreuer.store.
+Biden brain freeze is now at owenschroyer.store.

 Pretty funny stuff, I think.